 - JE Dunn Construction Theater – A space for films and programs

-The following works of contemporary art are on the Third Floor: The Battle of Kansas City by Stephen Proski, Collected and Living Memory by Renée Cinderhouse, and Portraits of Us by Zac Laman.
+The following works of contemporary art are on the Third Floor: The Battle of Kansas City by Stephen Proski, Storage Room 308 and Living Memory by Renée Cinderhouse, and Portraits of Us by Zac Laman.

 The Lower Level of Corinthian Hall features: